krishna-chandran/blog/content/about.md

 draft: false
 ---

-I am a Senior Software Engineer in the field of Information Technology and Robotics, currently living in Cincinnati, Ohio.
+I am a Software Engineer in the field of Information Technology and Robotics, currently living in South San Francisco, California.
 I did my Master of Engineering in Aerospace Engineering from University of Cincinnati.
 I am huge fan of Aritificial Intelligence, Robotics, Data Engineering and Autonomous vehicles (drones and cars)

 ### Past Clients